kibertoad/toad-scheduler/README.md

 Note that in order to avoid memory leaks, it is recommended to use promise chains instead of async/await inside task definition.
 See [talk on common Promise mistakes](https://www.youtube.com/watch?v=XV-u_Ow47s0) for more details.

+## Asynchronous error handling

+Note that your error handlers can be asynchronous and return a promise.
+In such case an additional catch block will be attached to them, and should there be an error while trying to resolve that promise, and logging error will be logged using the default error handler (`console.error`).

 ## API for schedule

 * `days?: number` - how many days to wait before executing the job for the next time;